 Varieties of naturalistic epistemology differ in terms of how they conceive the relationship between empirical science and epistemology, how much they rely on empirical science in theorizing about knowledge, and which sciences they take to be particularly relevant to epistemological questions.
 Naturalistic epistemologists such as W.V.
 Quine regard epistemology as part of psychology while others such as Alvin Goldman think it merely needs aid from the empirical sciences.
 On the other hand, Thomas Kuhn thinks that the social sciences should be applied to epistemology.
 Regardless, the importance of the sciences to epistemology is undisputed among naturalistic epistemologists.

 Among the topics within this discipline, the debate on the internal and external theories for the justification of beliefs is one of the main issues.
-Donald Davidson and John Pollock are major naturalistic epistemologists that support internalism.
+Donald Davidson and John Pollock are major naturalistic epistemologists who support internalism.
 Alvin Goldman, on the other hand, supports externalism.
 The issue of a priori knowledge and the problem of induction are also topics for debate within naturalistic epistemology.

 Lastly, naturalistic epistemology is not without criticism.
 Among the problems for naturalistic epistemology are the circularity problem and the problem of normativity.
 With regard to the aims of unifying science and philosophy, solutions to these problems are of crucial importance for naturalistic epistemologists.